 Tallinn, Estonia, in the near future.
 Or maybe it’s the past.
-In this world, time is less linear and more erratic.
+In this world, time is erratic.
 It’s a place where a global neural network called Psychobook monitors all life, even your hopes and dreams.

 Out of nowhere, the CIA’s special division is alerted of the network being attacked by a virus known only as The Soviet Union.
 To combat this red menace, the director of operations sends two of his best agents deep into Psychobook to eradicate the source.
 Unfortunately, something goes wrong, and the agents are separated, leaving DT Gagano (an utterly charming Daniel Tadesse) to fend for himself in a hostile server called Beta Africa, which in turn is controlled by a Batsuit wearing dictator called Batfro (Solomon Tashe).

 Questions fly hard and fast: will Gagano escape to one day achieve his dream of opening his pizzeria?
 Will his wife become a kickboxing instructor?
 What does Stalin have in store for them both?
 And could Roy Mascarone, the wandering drifter in Gagano’s psyche, really be Jesus?